kalesin/audiophileStore/README.md

+# ⚠️WARNING NOTICE⚠️
+### This repository was created for learning/demo purposes only.
+### It does not highlight my current skills and is not actively maintained.

 # Audiophile E-commerce Store
 The store is written in Vue.js and TailwindCSS on the front-end, using Postgres, Express and Node.js on the backend.
 For a secure experience I hash passwords and use JSON Web Tokens(JWT) for persistent user sessions.